-New commercial development is not permitted in the SMAs, except for commercial recreation.
-When located outside the Urban Area urban areas, commercial development shall be designated for areas outside the SMAs "used or suitable for commercial development: Provided, That such designations shall encourage, but not require, commercial development to take place in urban areas and shall take into account the physical characteristics of the areas in question and their geographic proximity to transportation. commercial, and industrial facilities and other amenities" [Section 6(b)(5)].
+New commercial development is not permitted in SMAs, except for commercial recreation.
+When located outside the urban areas, commercial development shall be designated for areas outside SMAs "used or suitable for commercial development: Provided, That such designations shall encourage, but not require, commercial development to take place in urban areas and shall take into account the physical characteristics of the areas in question and their geographic proximity to transportation, commercial, and industrial facilities and other amenities" [Section 6(b)(5)].

-Commercial development in the National Scenic Area should reinforce the Act's orientation of promoting and protecting the vitality of Urban Area urban areas, the long-standing centers of commercial trade in the Gorge.
-Planning provisions need to encourage major commercial development to locate in the 13 Urban Area urban areas designated by Congress.
+Commercial development in the National Scenic Area should reinforce the Act's orientation of promoting and protecting the vitality of urban areas, the long-standing centers of commercial trade in the Gorge.
+Planning provisions need to encourage major commercial development to locate in the 13 urban areas.

-Commercial development does occur outside the Urban Area urban areas.
-There are several a few small commercial nodes and, quite noticeably, two rural communities that act as rural service centers and gathering places.
+Commercial development does occur outside the urban areas.
+There are a few small commercial nodes and, quite noticeably, two rural communities that act as rural service centers and gathering places.
 These existing commercial areas provide important services to local communities and visitors and need to be protected.